 - Wild Hair: It's even bigger and spikier than Cloud's!

 - You Have Outlived Your Usefulness: He does this a lot to people.

-- In the online mode, he decides to let the player's character die since they will not survive and they're of no use to his plans to find the next one.
+- Played straight in the online mode, he decides to let the player's character die since they will not survive and they're of no use to his plans to find the next one.